 And so it begins.
-The candy/cookie/bread making marathon that I enjoy so much every Christmas!
+The candy/cookie/bread making marathon that is so much fun every Christmas!
 For the last six months I've been creating a list with the perfect combination of goodies to take to my neighbors and friends.

 Then I remember that besides the taste-testing we get to do before sending out the plates, it's so much fun to share with friends and see their smiles.
 Tis the Season!

 I hope you have a great holiday and a Merry Christmas.

 Salted Peanut Clusters

-1 block almond bark (20 oz.)
+- 1 block almond (or vanilla) bark, (20 oz.)

-2 small bags of Reese's Peanut Butter Chips (10 oz. each)
+- 2 small bags of Reese's Peanut Butter Chips, (10 oz. each)

-1 jar dry roasted peanuts (16 oz.)
+- 1 jar dry roasted peanuts, (16 oz.)

 - Melt the bark and peanut butter chips in a a double boiler until creamy.

 Tips and Stuff: